A Single-Loop Deep Actor-Critic Algorithm for Constrained Reinforcement Learning with Provable Convergence: Simulation Results

 \section{Simulation Results}

-In this section, we apply the proposed SLDAC to solve the two typical CRL application problems in Section \ref{subsec:Problem-Formulation}.
-To demonstrate the benefit of reusing old experiences, we also simulate the SLDAC without storing and reusing previous data samples.
-In addition, we adopt the advanced Actor-only algorithm SCAOPO \cite{SCAOPO} and the classical DAC algorithm, PPO-Lag \cite{PPOLagTRPOLag} and CPO \cite{CPO} as baselines.
-For the DAC algorithms, we interact with the environment to obtain $B$ new observations under the current policy $\boldsymbol{\theta}_{t}$ and perform the critic step $q$ times for each iteration, and the results with different values of $B$ and $q$ are given for comparison.
+In this section, we apply the proposed SLDAC to solve the three typical CRL application problems in Section \ref{subsec:Problem-Formulation}.
+We maintain the lengths of observation storage $T=1000\text{,30000,500}$ and interact with the environment to obtain $B=100,10000,100$ new observations at each iteration in Example 1, Example 2, and Example 3, respectively.
+The policy mean network and the standard deviation network, as well as all critic networks of all algorithms are parameterized by the fully-connected DNN defined in Section \ref{subsec:Neural-Network-Parametrization}, where the number of hidden layers is $2$ and the width is $128$.
+In addition, we updated the critic parameters $\boldsymbol{\omega}_{i},\forall i$ using a fixed step size $\eta_{t}=0.001$, and then fine tune the other step sizes $\bigl\{\alpha_{t},\beta_{t},\gamma_{t}\bigr\}$ to achieve a good convergence speed.
+Please note that although we appropriately relax some conditions assumed for rigorous convergence proof, i.e., $T_{t}=O\left(\textrm{log}t\right)$, $m_{Q}$ is sufficiently large and the requirements for step sizes given in Assumption 2, the algorithm can still have a good convergence behavior.

-Note that for rigorous convergence proof, we have assumed more restrictive conditions, e.g., the step-sizes $\left\{ \alpha_{t}\right\} $, $\left\{ \beta_{t}\right\} $, $\left\{ \eta_{t}\right\} $ and $\left\{ \gamma_{t}\right\} $ satisfy some complex conditions with sufficiently small initial values, $T_{t}=O\left(\textrm{log}t\right)$, and moreover, the critic DNNs width $m_{Q}$ is sufficiently large.
-However, in the following simulations, we appropriately relax these conditions and find that the algorithm can still have a good convergence behavior.
-Specially, the policy mean network and the standard deviation network, as well as all critic networks of all algorithms are parameterized by the fully-connected DNN defined in Section \ref{subsec:Neural-Network-Parametrization}, where the number of hidden layers is $2$ and the width is $128$.
-Moreover, for the off-policy based algorithms SLDAC and SCAOPO, we maintain the observation storage lengths $T=1000$ and $T=500$ in Example 1 and Example 2, respectively.
-In addition, we updated the critic parameters $\boldsymbol{\omega}_{i},\forall i$ using a fixed step size $\eta_{t}=0.1$, and then fine tune the other step sizes $\bigl\{\alpha_{t},\beta_{t},\gamma_{t}\bigr\}$ to achieve a good convergence speed.
+We adopt the advanced Actor-only algorithm SCAOPO \cite{SCAOPO} and the classical two-loop DAC algorithms, PPO-Lag \cite{PPOLagTRPOLag} and CPO \cite{CPO}, as baselines to evaluate the performance of dual critic DNNs and the CSSCA-based policy optimization of the proposed SLDAC, respectively.
+To demonstrate the effect of the single-loop design, we simulate the SLDAC with $q=1,5$, and 10 critic updates at each iteration, respectively.
+Since the two-loop DAC requires the critic module to constantly update until the Q-values are accurately estimated, which is impractical, so we did not directly show it in the simulation results.
+However, the proposed algorithm with a larger $q$, i.e., $q=10$ in Example 1 and 3, and $q=50$ in Example 2, can be viewed as a practical implementation of the two-loop DAC.
+We also simulate the SLDAC without storing and reusing previous data samples to demonstrate the benefit of reusing old experiences.
+Moreover, the results of each algorithm are averaged across 10 random seeds.